charlie-lk/ng-interconnect/README.md

 # NgInterconnect

 Makes it possible to override Angular event emitting structure between components.
 Works across routes.
+The library contains the code and a sample demo app.

 # Usage
 Import `{Interconnect}` from the library